 Virginia M. Thomas

 Retired, past Director of Community Health for the Center for Health Program Development and Management (Hilltop Institute) University of Maryland Baltimore County.
 Ms. Thomas served 12 years as a State Legislator in the Maryland General Assembly, and has been recognized as a legislative leader with expertise in healthcare and human services.
 Prior to that she served for eight years on the Howard County Council.
 Known for her community outreach and volunteer activities, Ms. Thomas currently serves as President of the Maryland Gerontological Association, Board member of the Mental Health Association of Maryland and of the Maryland Disabilities Forum and was a member of numerous other Boards and Committees in Howard County and Maryland.
 She is also one of the Founders of the Rt.
 1 Day Center Partners for the homeless, many of whom live in tents along Rt.
 1. She received an M.S.W. in Psychiatric Social Work from Rutgers University, an A.C.S.W. in Administration from Penn State, and a B.S. in Secondary Education/Psychology from Farleigh Dickenson University.
 Director since 1996.
+In 2017 at the 35th Annual Conference on The Hidden Epidemic: Substance Use, Misuse, and Abuse in Older Adults the Maryland Gerontological Association awarded Ms. Thomas the Lifetime Achievement Award for her work with improving the quality of life for seniors in Maryland.

 Gail T. Young